End-of life care at home – consistency and continuity is the key

-We spoke to Loredana Sima – who manages the South Devon end-of-life care project team of four care workers – to find out more.
+We spoke to Loredana Sima (pictured below) – who manages the South Devon end-of-life care project team, which won Home Care Team of Year in the Great British Care Awards, to find out more.

 “Although I wanted to be a doctor from a young age, and eventually did became a care worker, I never imagined I’d find myself managing an end-of-life care team.
 I’ve worked in domiciliary care and rapid response, but my role now is both more demanding and rewarding than anything I’ve done before.

 “My team and I support 13 clients and their families with domiciliary care several times a day, at a time when they are incredibly fragile – both physically and emotionally.
 We deliver practical and hands-on support to help someone have the best quality of life possible – not in hospital, but at home, surrounded by family, friends and their memories and possessions.

 “We pride ourselves on taking time with people.
 We don’t rush in and out at the start and end of a call – we gain a detailed understanding of what our clients need, in both personal and medical care.
 I believe one of the reasons our service is rated so highly is the relationships we build with our clients and their families.